 - Rapid heart rate

-People who have chronic pancreatitis also experience abdominal pain, nausea and vomiting.
+People who have chronic pancreatitis may also experience abdominal pain, nausea, and vomiting.
 They may also have the following symptoms:

 - High blood sugar levels

 - Unintended weight loss

 - Jaundice (yellowing of the skin and whites of the eyes)

 Sometimes people with chronic pancreatitis don’t have symptoms until they have complications.